vatsalr26/CourseHub/README.md

 The Course Subscription Application allows learners to view available courses and subscribe to them.
 This boilerplate provides the essential components to help you implement features such as fetching course lists, subscribing to courses, and displaying subscribed courses.

+> The goal is to have workable simple version of application that involves ServiceNow in some way.
+We do not expect you to understand whole ServiceNow platform in couple of days.

 ## Prerequisites

 Before you begin, ensure you have the following: